 “Each time they come out with a new one [Learning Party], I want to start implementing it,” said Cook.
 “Now I am here with one that I feel is the biggest need— especially now that I have transitioned out of the classroom.”

 For the former kindergarten teacher, the stakes had become higher.
 In March, Cook joined other early care and education professionals from across the state for Ready At Five’s new Parent Leadership Learning Party Train the Trainers training session.
 The goal of the two-day workshop is to build a cadre of local trainers who can provide sustainability for the learning parties and expand the reach to communities throughout Maryland.
 This training session will come in handy for Cook in her current role as a Title I Intervention Teacher in Baltimore City.

 The Parent Leadership Learning Party curriculum also meets Goal Seven of the Maryland Early Childhood Family Engagement Framework: Family engagement initiatives should support the development of families as leaders and child advocates.
 Cook believes this particular curriculum is critical for her most important role as a parent of three children, ages five years, three years and nine months.

-“It [the Parent Leadership Learning Party curriculum] is going to help me as a parent and it will help me in my position partnering with parents,” said Cook.
+“It [the Parent Leadership Learning Party curriculum] will help me as a parent, and it will help me in my position partnering with parents,” said Cook.
 “It is going to help my colleagues as we are sitting around the IEP table or in special education trying to understand and come back to the core that parents do really care, and how can we all work together to make sure everyone is listening to the parent who will be with their child for a lifetime and work to help advocate for their child.”

 Family engagement involves being intentional about partnering with parents, families, libraries, non-profits, businesses, government and other stakeholders.
 It also involves leadership and advocacy at work, in the community, and at home.